-Nepal Travel Guide Part One : Everest Base Camp Trekking
+Nepal Travel Guide : Everest Base Camp Trekking

 Everybody has a dream destination.
 While some aspire to visit Thailand beach, others want to go on a shopping spree in London or Paris, and a significant fraction of people wish to tour New York City once in their lifetime.
 Likewise, other people have been looking forward to visiting Nepal.
-Even though this South Asian country other than being known for Mount Everest is also famous for its other natural wonders such as scenic mountains, highland terraces, Lake Districts among many others.
-In fact, many would rank this beautiful nation at number one while making a list of must-go places all over the world and Everest Base Camp Trekking is one of the finest trekking trial in the world.
+Similarly, this South Asian country; other than being known for Mount Everest; is also famous for its other natural wonders such as scenic mountains, highland terraces, and Lake Districts among many others.
+In fact, many would rank this beautiful nation at number one while making a list of must-go places all over the world and Everest Base Camp Trekking is one of the finest trekking trials in the world.

 Greetings from Peregrine Treks, We have started the series of travel diaries mentioning the travel information.
 In this first part, we will be discussing Everest Base Camp Trekking.

 A definitive travel guide for Everest Base Camp Trekking will discuss significant subjects like Everest trip features, outline, exercises, licenses, EBC journey trouble, agenda, pressing rundown, food, convenience, elevation ailment, things you ought to do, and things you ought not to do during traveling.
 By and large, it’s a total Everest Base Camp Trek Guide.

 When you think about trekking or hiking, do you wonder where to go?
 Which countries are best for trekking?
 I am sure that lots of people think about these questions, but few of them have good information on the topic of what are the best places to hike?
 I have found some awesome articles that describe the best treks in the world.
 Everest Base Camp Trekking is one of them.